f-aguzzi/ChemFuseKit/docs/docs/df/table.md

 - `sheet_name`: a `str` containing the name of the sheet to select within the Excel file
 - `preprocessing`: a `str` with the name of the preprocessing to be applied to the table.
    Available options: `snv` (normalization), `savgol` (Savitski-Golay smoothing), `savgol+snv` (both), `none` (no processing).
+- `feature_selection`: a `str`indicating the name of the feature extraction technique to be applied to the table, for the purpose of mid-level data fusion.
+   Available option: `pca` (Principal Component Analysis), `plsda` (Partial Least Squares Discriminant Analysis), `none` (for no feature extraction).
-- 'class_column': a 'str' indicating the name of the class column within the Excel datasheet.
-Defaults to 'Substance'.
+- `class_column`: a `str` indicating the name of the class column within the Excel datasheet.
+Defaults to `Substance`.
-- 'index_column': a 'str' | `None` indicating the name of the index column within the Excel datasheet.
+- `index_column`: a `str` | `None` indicating the name of the index column within the Excel datasheet.
 Defaults to `None` (and in that case, the first column will be treated as the index).

 ## Example